dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 cd PythonSample
 ```

-Once the template has been created launch the app host with the following command to ensure that the app host and the dashboard launches successfully:
+Once the template has been created launch the app host with the following command to ensure that the app host and the [.NET Aspire dashboard](../fundamentals/dashboard/overview.md) launches successfully:

 ```dotnetcli
 dotnet run --project PythonSample.AppHost/PythonSample.AppHost.csproj